 The Playwrights' Unit is a group of experienced, accomplished playwrights from the Cleveland area who receive creative and administrative support from Cleveland Play House.
-The Unit meets regularly with Associate Artistic Director Laura Kepley, where they read their works-in-progress and provide each other with feedback.
+The Unit meets regularly with members of the CPH artistic staff, where they read their works-in-progress and provide each other with feedback.
 Many of the plays developed in the Playwrights' Unit have been produced by Cleveland Play House, other Cleveland area theatres, and across the United States.
 Admission into the Playwrights' Unit is by invitation.

 Margaret Lynch collaborated with composer Daniel Bernard Roumain on words for the songbook Gilgamesh on the Crooked River—as part of Tri-C’s Project Gilgamesh (2010-12).
 With Daniel Bernard Roumain as composer, she also wrote the libretto for The Order of An Empty Place, a musical reflection for Passover.
 She has been a member of the Playwrights Unit of Cleveland Play House since 1996.
 Her plays have been presented by or at Cleveland Public Theatre, Dobama Theatre, Great Lakes Theater, Cleveland Play House, Cleveland Contemporary Dance Theatre, Stagedoor Manor, and 78th Street Studios.
 She received an Ohio Arts Council Individual Artist Fellowship in 2005.
 From 1984-2002, she served as dramaturg for Great Lakes Theater.
 She co-founded the Cleveland Theater Collective and serves as Executive Director of the Irish American Archives Society.